 - Freaky the Scary Snowman, a prank done by some folks in Rhode Island, draws some inspiration from this.

-- Hybrid webcomic/browser game Demon Thesis features groups of these as recurring enemies for a significant chunk of the story of the story.
+- Hybrid webcomic/browser game Demon Thesis features groups of these as recurring enemies for a significant chunk of the story.

 - The original Frosty the Snowman animated television Christmas Special was aired on December 7, 1969.
 What followed were several sequels: Frosty's Winter Wonderland in 1976, Rudolph and Frosty's Christmas in July in 1979, and Frosty Returns in 1992.